RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 A grade of F is given if **none** of the rows has been fully completed.

-**IMPORTANT: Also note In order to earn a C or higher in the course, you must first meet the following basic requirements:**
+**IMPORTANT: Also note that in order to earn a C or higher in the course, you must first meet the following basic requirements:**

 - **Earn a Pass mark on all three of the introductory assignments** at the beginning of the semester (Startup, Tools, and Precalculus Review); and
 - **Earn at least Proficiency rating on all six Core Learning Targets.**

 If these requirements are not met, then your grade will be capped at a C-.

 **Plus/minus grades:** You can earn "plus" and "minus" grades as follows:

 + **Plus:** Meet all the requirements for a base grade and also the requirements for Learning Targets or AEP for the next level up; *and* pass the final.
 + **Minus:** Meet all the requirements for a base grade *except for one* and that one is no more than one grade level lower; *or* not pass the final.

 ## How do I revise and resubmit my work?

+Except for a few WeBWorK problems, partial credit is not available on graded items.
+Instead, if your work doesn't meet the quality standard

 - **Daily Prep** assignments may *not* be revised or resubmitted.
 They are graded on completeness and effort only and therefore can only be done once.
 - **WeBWorK** problems can be redone and resubmitted as many times as you need until the deadline.